Sources: Father in custody after fatally shooting son in West Philadelphia

 PHILADELPHIA (WPVI) -- Police sources tell Action News a father is in custody Sunday morning after fatally shooting his son in West Philadelphia.

-The call went out shortly before 2:00 a.m. for Philadelphia police to respond to the 3900 block of Ogden Street in the Mantua section of Philadelphia.
+The call went out shortly before 2:00 a.m. for police to respond to the 3900 block of Ogden Street in the Mantua section.

 The father was taken into custody and charges are pending at this time.